-The mural team from Billings West High paints their 2023 masterpiece
+Part of the mural team from Billings Central Catholic High paints their 2024 masterpiece

 Despite the windy, raining spring weather, a rough painting surface and scrambling to find time between school, work, and activities, a select group of seniors manage to paint giant pieces of art while preparing to graduate high school.
 Since 1991, a student or student-team has designed a mural for the walls of each MasterLube location in Billings.
 Once a design is selected, a team composed of student artists, friends, parents and volunteers paint the pieces, which vary in size up to about 18 feet tall.
 The idea behind each school painting a mural on a MasterLube location came about through the Grad Day fundraising event held each year in May to raise money towards the schools’ all-night, alcohol-free graduation party.
 Each Billings high school and Laurel high school “adopts” one of the five locations during the event.